fusioncharts/ember-fusioncharts/README.md

 To install `ember-fusioncharts` to any existing ember project, run:

-For Modern Ember CLI versions:
+For Modern Ember CLI:
 ```bash
 $ ember install ember-fusioncharts
 ```

-For Earlier Ember CLI versions (and addon developers):
+For Earlier Ember CLI (and addon developers):
 ```bash
 $ npm install ember-fusioncharts --save-dev
 $ ember g ember-fusioncharts
 ```

 Then import `fusioncharts` library to your `ember-cli-build.js` build file:
 ```javascript
 /* eslint-env node */
 'use strict';